samantha-bothwell/Python-Final/README.md

-# Python-Final-
+# Python Final
-Final Project for Python
+The purpose of this class project is to write a Python program to manage customer accounts for a bank.